 Timeout whilst connecting to or communicating with the server

 The SMTP server hasn’t been configured to accept emails from Workbooks.
-Make sure the server is allowing the two IP ranges mentioned in Setting up your Email Server.
+Make sure the server is allowing the three IP ranges mentioned in Setting up your Email Server.

 This could also mean that the DNS/external IP address in the SMTP Server name field is not correct.
 This article explains what are the most common SMTP server names based on the provider.
 If you are struggling to find your SMTP server name, this article explains how to find it using Outlook.

 Server closed connection unexpectedly.
 Client was not authenticated to send anonymous mail during MAIL FROM.